-Run Amok Combat Robotics Battbotica Wars: True Stories From the Pits of Robotic Combat Tournaments
+Run Amok Combat Robotics Battbotica Wars: True Stories from Robot Combat Events

 Do you think robot combat is all guts and glory?
 Keep reading...

 You obtain and read a copy of the official rules.
 They change almost daily until 7 weeks before the event, and your design undergoes three major revisions.

 You build your robot, crate it up, and are ready ship it and all of your tools three weeks prior to the event.
 There are last minute changes to the safety requirements which require you to locate and purchase a specialized device at considerable cost.
 The device will not fit.
 You wait a full day for the delivery truck to arrive and pick-up your crate.